 Each year more and more gardeners are devoting parts of their landscape to pollinator gardens.
-Once treated like a nuisance weed, now the many different varieties of milkweed (Asclepias spp.) are highly sought out by gardeners wishing to attract monarch butterflies and other pollinators, as the sweet nectar of milkweed blooms attracts a wide variety of butterflies, bees, moths and hummingbirds.
+Once treated like a nuisance weed, now the many different varieties of milkweed (Asclepias spp.) are highly sought out by gardeners wishing to attract monarch butterflies and other pollinators, as the sweet nectar of milkweed blooms attracts a wide variety of butterflies, bees, moths, and hummingbirds.
 However, your dream of a garden filled with beautiful winged creatures can quickly become crushed if your milkweed won’t flower.

 No Flowers on Milkweed, No Worries

-Though eventually these caterpillars will have their fill, form chrysalises and then fly away as butterflies, future generations of these original caterpillars will be drawn by instinct back to the same area to lay eggs for even more generations.
+Milkweed without flowers can be extremely disheartening to beginner butterfly gardeners.
+Most people assume milkweed without flowers will not attract any butterflies.
+Flowers or not, though, female monarch butterflies spend most of their lives seeking out milkweed plants to lay eggs upon.
+Once these eggs hatch, the caterpillars don’t care if their milkweed host plant has blooms as long as they have plenty of milkweed leaves to eat.
+Though eventually these caterpillars will have their fill, form chrysalises, and then fly away as butterflies, future generations of these original caterpillars will be drawn by instinct back to the same area to lay eggs for even more generations.
 In the monarch rearing community, we have a borrowed saying about milkweed and monarchs, “If you plant it, they will come.”
 This is true even for milkweed without flowers.
-I have been growing milkweed and raising monarchs for several years now and have observed just as many, if not more, monarch eggs and caterpillars on new small, young milkweed plants that have not produced flowers yet.
+I have been growing milkweed and raising monarchs for several years now and have observed just as many, if not more, monarch eggs and caterpillars on new, small, young milkweed plants that have not produced flowers yet.

 Reasons for Milkweed Not Blooming